Dr. Sutherland brought biodynamics to us 70 years ago, which is a story of love’s journey that never ends.

 It angers BCST practitioners when I suggest that if they really want to learn biodynamics the way that Sutherland taught it, then do not go to the teachers who are certified by the BCST organization.
-Cranial history reveals why I assert that.
+Osteopathic cranial history reveals why I assert that.

 When he practiced this unconventional non-doing approach, Sutherland called it, ‘uncanny.’
-Long before going public with his non-doing principles, Dr. Sutherland orally transmitted his impulse to his close inner circle of students.
+Long before going public with his non-doing principles, Dr. Sutherland orally transmitted his impulse to his small inner circle of students.

 The founder of craniosacral biodynamics or biodynamic craniosacral therapy says he discovered BCST.
-True enough.
-However, Dr. Sutherland discovered and developed beginning at the turn of the century all three cranial types that, to this day, are the source of all cranial practices.
+True enough, however, Dr. Sutherland discovered and developed all three cranial types beginning at the turn of the century that, to this day, are the source of all cranial practices.
 So Sutherland knows what he is talking about.
 Cranial osteopathy practitioners have precisely defined each type of cranial work based on Dr. Sutherland's original work.
-These definitions are in Stillness Chapter 3, and you can read the sources yourself by obtaining the osteopathic references.
+These definitions are in Stillness Chapter 3, and you can read the sources yourself by obtaining the osteopathic references included.

 If you are not aware of these distinctions because you were not taught this during your BCST training, it does not mean they have not existed for decades in the professional licensed cranial field.

-If you are a BCST practitioner and you desire to practice biodynamics as Sutherland taught it, you will have to stop all efferent ‘doing to’ a client, including all the aspects of a BCST session protocol.
+If you are a BCST practitioner, and you desire to practice biodynamics as Sutherland taught it, you will have to stop all efferent ‘doing to’ a client, including all the aspects that are inherent to a BCST session protocol.
 As Dr. Jealous says “The Tide never does the same thing, the same way, twice; neither does a master.”

-The BCST organization pays lip service to Dr. Sutherland’s non-doing, non-efferent principles by the misuse of biodynamic terms.
+The BCST organization pays lip service to Dr. Sutherland’s non-doing, non-efferent principles by its misuse of biodynamic terms.
 Review the 2-year BCST curriculum - included at the end of the piece - to see how glaringly obvious it is that students are taught the exact opposite of what Dr. Sutherland suggested.
-Here is a letter I recently received that illuminates the confusion that this creates when a medical approach is called biodynamics:
+Here is a letter I recently received that illuminates the confusion that their curriculum creates when a medical approach is called biodynamics: